jasonwidrig/GenericQuiz/README.md

 # GenericQuiz
 Template for a generic quiz skill on Alexa.

 Currently configured as a state capital quiz.
+The text surrounding the quiz is in a separate text file to make translations easier.
+The questions and answers are in a separate file for content portability.

-For APL there are images of state capitols and state flags accessed via S3 that are not included in this repo.\
+For APL there are images of state capitols and state flags accessed via S3 that are not included in this repo.

 The lambda for this skill uses this Layer: arn:aws:lambda:us-west-2:173334852312:layer:ask-sdk-for-nodejs:4